ZAAJR/decentral/readme.md

 To rename the host and install Tailscale on new Orange Pi run the following command from the Pi

-bash -c "$(wget -qLO - https://raw.githubusercontent.com/ZAAJR/decentral/main/hostname_and_tailscale.sh)"
+sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/ZAAJR/decentral/main/hostname_and_tailscale.sh)"